corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 7.1.1 Update merged mod: Ringworld Graphical Enhancements at 3.2.0
 * 7.1.2 Update merged mods:
     * Deassimilate Machines at 7.0.0
+    * Leader Traits: All Eligible Species Traits at 5.1.0
-    * Retain Leaders from Integrated Subjects at 7.1.0
+    * Retain Leaders from Integrated Subjects at 7.1.1